 Before you issue the halt command, ensure that Cisco ISE is not performing any backup, restore, installation, upgrade, or remove operation.
+First, run the application stop ise command to stop Cisco ISE processes.
+Then, run the halt command.

 If you issue the halt command while the Cisco ISE is performing any of these operations, you will get one of the following warning messages: